mako-commits/Github-Search/README.md

 # Github Search

-This is app serves as the frontend to an authentication app which makes use of Typescript and React-Bootstrap
+This web application retrieves and displays the user repositories and organisations in Github.

 ## Dependences